 So, what was F# for, at least as far as Microsoft was concerned?
 As a general-purpose language, the answer was and remains obvious: "F# is for programming".
 However, as an addition to an established product range that wasn't going to cut it: F# couldn't realistically be presented as a replacement for C#, C++ and Visual Basic with their millions of existing customers.
 A key factor was the "designer" tooling in these toolchains: this tooling was expensive to build and maintain and undergoing continual churn as user interface technologies changed.
 It was decided early that it was not realistic to make this tooling available for F# 2.0.
 Management had communicated early that F# would be a "first-class language in Visual Studio", implying to some that all Visual Studio tooling would be made to work with F# on par with C#.
 The dissonance between these positions caused frustration amongst users dependent on Microsoft for tooling.
-It was largely resolved by the major improvements in F# tooling in 2017 and a reduction in emphasis on "Visual" programming in the Microsoft product line-up around the same time.
+68

-In this context we coined the term "functional-first" programming to characterize the methodology associated with F# in practice: functional prototyping followed by elements of object programming (for software engineering and interop) and imperative programming (for performance).
+In this context I coined the term "functional-first" programming to characterize the methodology associated with F# in practice: functional prototyping followed by elements of object programming (for software engineering and interop) and imperative programming (for performance).
 A guiding mantra at the time was "F# is functional-first programming for the enterprise".
-In addition, despite the prevailing economic conditions, Microsoft invested in a new "Technical Computing Initiative" (TCI).
-This eventually employed 300 people and included an entirely new programming language, never released.
-F# was not directly involved in this, and the TCI was subsequently reorganized three years later without producing a major product, but F# was loosely associated with some of its public content, and thus the meme was born that "F# is for technical computing" or even just "F# is for that math stuff" - something which was both true and false simultaneously.
-Many examples of successful use of F# had been in technical areas, especially for implementing "computational engines" within larger systems, and F# could be used directly as a MATLAB or Python-like language when equipped with suitable libraries.
-Books such as F# for Scientists by Harrop were excellent early material and F# had existing adoption with the finance industry.
-In bio-tech, F# was being used for DNA analysis at the Joint Genome Institute.
-The association between functional languages and "mathematical-style programming" has long held currency, and, while we tried hard to avoid it, this epithet continued to apply to F# for some time.
+In addition, despite the prevailing economic conditions, Microsoft invested in a new "Technical Computing Initiative" (TCI), starting in 2010.
+This eventually employed 300 people and included an entirely new programming language called Exie, never released.
+F# was not directly involved in this, and the TCI was